 The law is forcing dying people to risk a painful and gruesome death.
 Without an assisted dying law people are taking their life behind closed doors can make a dying person’s situation worse.
 But they are unable to have an open conversation with their doctor or families.
 To discuss this with anyone could implicate them in a crime with a possible prison sentence of 14 years.

-Every ten days someone from the UK travels to Switzerland for help to die.
+Every eight days someone from the UK travels to Switzerland for help to die.
 Ten times as many dying people are ending their lives at home.
-The law is cruel and until it changes, story’s like Kevin Davis (below) will continue to be a grim reality.
+The law is cruel and until it changes, stories like Kevin Davis (below) will continue to be a grim reality.

 Do you have a story to tell?